 Adding greater allure to the attraction of being a contrarian are the escapades of legendary hedge-fund billionaires scoring huge gains executing contrarian strategies.
-That includes John Paulson's $12 billion in 2007 after bucking popular opinion and making huge bets against housing.
-Fellow hedge-fund billionaire David Einhorn of Greenlight Management also dazzled Wall Street in 2011 after shorting Green Mountain Coffee Roasters (NASDAQ: GMCR) before the 's epic implosion, netting Einhorn and his firm hundreds of millions in profits.
+That includes John Paulson's $12 billion profit in 2007 after bucking popular opinion and making huge bets against housing.
+Fellow hedge-fund billionaire David Einhorn of Greenlight Capital Management also dazzled Wall Street in 2011 after shorting Green Mountain Coffee Roasters (NASDAQ: GMCR) before the stock's epic implosion, netting Einhorn and his firm hundreds of millions in profits.

-Remember, even if the logic behind a contrarian investment is rock solid, that doesn't it be profitable, thus the saying: “The can stay irrational longer than most investors can stay solvent.”
+Remember, even if the logic behind a contrarian investment is rock solid, that doesn't mean it will be profitable, thus the saying: “The market can stay irrational longer than most investors can stay solvent.”
 Take a look below at the huge decline in natural gas that wreaked havoc on contrarian investors looking to go against the grain in the last few years.

 The Risk Of Not Having Enough Time, Expertise, And Resources